 As the name suggests, useful strategy is advice you can actually use.
 It comes in a form you can comprehend and provides benefits that are real.

 And in my experience, three traits make the difference.
 These three traits can transform strategy into useful strategy: trust, context, and subject matter depth.

-Recently, I was having dinner with a high-level businessman from Florida.
-He wants to engineer his business to the next level, and we were talking corporate strategy.
+A while back, I was having dinner with a high-level businessman from Florida.
+He wanted to engineer his business to the next level, and we were talking corporate strategy.

 I could have listened for 30 minutes and started spouting off case studies, best practices, and Harvard Business Review articles.